LexieK7/CROWN/README.md

 ```

-If you use the original DINOv2 model included in this repo, please cite the following papers.
+If you use the original DIN modOv2el included in this repo, please cite the following papers.

 ```
 @article{Oquab2023DINOv2LR,